Work

 For example, you can be absent from work if your child is ill and must see a doctor.
 If you only need half a day off, you can take just half a day off, if your employer agrees.

 You also have the right to be absent from work for 16 weeks per year, without pay, when you need to be with a person close to you or the person you take care of because of a serious illness or a serious accident.
-You can be absent for up to 27 weeks if a medical certificate says the person is suffering from a serious and potentially fatal illness.
-If the person is your minor child (under 18), you can be absent up to 36 weeks.
+If the person is your child and they are under 18, you can be absent up to 36 weeks.

 You are also entitled to take this leave of 104 weeks in order to care for your minor child who was seriously injured as a result of a crime and can no longer do regular activities.